georgebullock/georgebullock/README.md

 Previously, I owned Staffbase’s external comms product, taking it from proof-of-concept, to closed beta, and open beta until a strategic pivot away from external comms.
 Before that, I was Product Lead at mobileJobs, where I launched two products via close collaboration with GTM leadership, resulting in new customer acquisition and higher NRR.
 I also led product due diligence for M&A.

 I hold an MBA from EDHEC Business School and a B.S. in Finance from California State University, Los Angeles.
-I’m also a PMI Agile Certified Practitioner (PMI-ACP®).
+I’m also a Project Management Institute Agile Certified Practitioner (PMI-ACP®).

 I'm committed to staying on the IC track in senior or staff / lead product management roles that don't have direct reports.